UkiDLucas/UkiDLucas.github.io/_portfolio/Michigan-farm.md

 layout: portfolio # Or any layout you prefer
 author: Uki D. Lucas
 title: Michigan farm "Up North"
-excerpt: Some day dreaming about the "Up North" in retirement.
+excerpt: Dreaming about the "Up North" in retirement.
 ---